Frequently Asked Questions

 What are the requirements to get a reverse mortgage?

 Borrowers need to be at least 62 and have enough equity in their home to get a reverse mortgage.
-There are no special income or medical requirements.
+There are currently no special income or medical requirements, however HUD is expected to release a financial assessment soon.

 What is "TALC" and why should I know about it?